jhelvy/logitr/README.md

 #>
 #> To cite logitr in publications use:
 #>
-#>   John Paul Helveston (2020). logitr: Random utility logit
+#>   John Paul Helveston (2020). logitr:
+#>   Random utility logit models with
-#>   models with preference and willingness to pay space
+#>   preference and willingness to pay space
 #>   parameterizations.
 #>
 #> A BibTeX entry for LaTeX users is
 #>
 #>   @Manual{,
-#>     title = {logitr: Random Utility Logit Models with Preference and Willingness to Pay Space Parameterizations},
+#>     title = {logitr: Random utility logit models with preference and willingness to pay space parameterizations},
 #>     author = {John Paul Helveston},
 #>     year = {2020},
 #>     note = {R package version 0.0.5},